vsdip/rvmyth_avsddac_interface/README.md

 - Keep the design name and verilog file name same as the top module name.

 ## Future work

+- To complete the PNR proceeding with routing and completing the SoC design with final layout generation.

 # Acknowledgement